|

 Then there are other languages with their own cultures and it adds a whole new mix!
 I hope these helped you gain a little insight into Turkish culture.

-When you visit you can dazzle a local with your savvy knowledge of their language.
+Perhaps on your next visit, you can dazzle your Turkish friends with your savvy knowledge of their language.

 Read more: